b-schd/Biomarker-Detection-Eisai/README.md

-# Eisai
+# Biomarker Detection

-Code to automatically run seizure detection based on training annotation layers
+Code to automatically run seizure detection based on training annotation layers.
+This was developed with a project on seizure detection in a collaboration with the Jensen lab at UPenn and Eisai

 ## Requirements:
 ieeg-matlab toolbox (https://bitbucket.org/ieeg/ieeg/downloads/)